 Arch wires are the real reason your teeth move.
 Arch wires are thin strands of metal that are attached to each bracket with little clips built into the bracket (self-ligating braces) or with small rubber bands, which are discussed below.
 A thicker wire is stronger, which usually creates more movement in the teeth than a thinner wire.
 Arch wires are often switched out at your follow-up appointments to change the tension on the teeth.

-These are the part of braces everyone gets excited about.
-The plan their outfits around them, and celebrate upcoming holidays with them.
-Ligatures are the little rubber bands that connect the wire to the bracket.
-They come in a bunch of colors and are replaced at every adjustment appointment.
+These are the part of braces kids and teens get excited about.
+They plan their outfits around them, and celebrate upcoming holidays with them.
+Ligatures are the little rubber bands that connect the wires to the brackets.
+They come in a bunch of colors and are replaced during every adjustment.
 Patients can choose different combinations each time, making it fun to go for their appointments.